 When almost everyone else fled the scene, the surviving PTS troops stayed behind to try to find their brothers.
 They weren’t leaving without them.
 And they didn’t.

 Every person has a moment when they realize they are mortal.
 The explosion at 4-7 was my moment.
 I wasn’t there in person, but I felt the loss and the horror, just as every PTS troop did.
 Suddenly the earlier deaths of SSgt Thomas and A1C Hepstall had new meaning.
 Three men were dead, and all they’d been doing was the same job that I went and did every day.
-I’m also positive that every PTS troop has the feeling – “There but for the grace of God, go I.”The men and women of PTS are still a small tight-knit community.
+I’m also positive that every PTS troop had the feeling – “There but for the grace of God, go I.”The men and women of PTS are still a small, tightly-knit community.
 We’ve been reaching out to each other and thanks to a Facebook group, we’re all reconnecting and the war stories have been flying.
 It’s been a lot of fun, but more importantly, it’s been healing for many of us.

 There’s an unbreakable bond that occurs between the people who do work this dangerous.
 The title brother or sister has true meaning to those of us who use it amongst ourselves.
 Placing your life in the hands of your team members is an act of faith – our faith is based on the absolute and certain knowledge that no one would ever be left behind.